 Every spring, usually in April, the faculty, students, staff, and friends of the Acoustics program gather to formally honor and recognize the accomplishments of our students.
-This is a more formal sit-down catered meal (often held in the Nittany Lion Inn or the The Graduate Hotel).
 In addition to highlighting general accomplishments (scholarships, best paper awards from conferences, etc.) the program awards for students who publish their work, and a citation for students who present work at professional conferences.